Zzazzh/FinalProjectCPS293/devlog.md

 * [Youtube Tutorial, Your First 2D GAME From Zero with GODOT 4!
 Vampire Survivor Style] (https://www.youtube.com/watch?v=GwCiGixlqiU)
 * used this as a template for top player movement
 * Created a draft version of a player sprite to see if movement controls are working

+## SEP29 45min: Worked on adding "Player Bounds"
+* added draft background (color rect) to make player bound more visible
+* tried to convert sprite 2D ring to collision Shape
+* Created 4 2D polygon collision shapes, to make a ring that players cannot cross